 Should I Insure My Home At Market Value?

 While insuring your home at market values seems like it would make sense, the truth is your homeowners insurance company is not interested in that number.
 They’re only interested in how much it would cost to rebuild your home.
-Since that cost doesn’t include the price of your land, oftentimes your homeowners insurance amount will be lower than the price of your home.
-When quoting your insurance, your agent will use a replacement cost estimator to estimate the cost to rebuild your new home.
+Since that cost doesn’t include the price of your land, oftentimes, your homeowners insurance amount will be lower than the price of your home.
+When quoting your insurance, your agent will use a replacement cost estimator to estimate the cost of rebuilding your home.
 Make sure you review for accuracy.
 The estimate will be based on the materials and features in your home.
 The type of flooring and roofing can impact the cost to rebuild your home in the event of a claim.

 What Do I Look For In A Home Insurance Policy?

 Every home is unique, and the same is true for home insurance policies.
 Here are some questions worth asking when considering which homeowners policy is best for your new home.

 What Are The Limits On Personal Property?